counterfactual/monorepo/README.md

 - **action**: a type of commitment; an action specifies a subset of transactions from the set of all possible transactions
 - **conditional transfer**: the action of transferring part of the state deposit to a given address if a certain condition is true.

-Note that section 6 of the paper specifies a concrete implementation that differs from the design of our implementation.
+Note that section 6 of the paper specifies a concrete implementation that differs from the design of our implementation here.
 The reason for this divergence is explained later.

 ## Organization

 These documents include a high-level design overview of the protocols.
-A high-level design specifies the actions that parties commit to and dependencies between commitments, as well the contract functionality necessary to enforce these commitments.
+A high-level design specifies the actions that parties commit to and dependencies between commitments, as well as the contract functionality necessary to enforce these commitments.
 In addition, there are separate specs that specify the contract behaviour and interface in more detail, as well as a specification of the data format of the commitments and protocol messages.

 ## Design